 We anticipate graduates from GCAS’s PhD programs to go onto a variety of careers and positions.
 These include working on policy for nonprofits and NGOs, as well as into academia.
 The degree’s emphasis on critical thinking makes it useful for entrance into almost any position.
 Data shows that more businesses are looking for people with a Liberal Arts degree and we believe that for this reason, graduates from this program will be highly sought after.

 General Summary of Program Requirements

-To complete the PhD program in Social and Political Thought at GCAS Ireland you must:
+To complete the PhD programme you must:

-3. Pass Doctoral Comprehensive Examinations
+5. Pass Doctoral Comprehensive Examinations (5 exams).

 6. Publish an article in a peer-reviewed Journal.